Telltale Labs

 Why: A well-maintained changelog is infrastructure for AI.
 Language models don't retain memory between sessions.
 A changelog gives them the data to connect cause and effect.

-How: Track every meaningful change, timestamped.
-Campaign launches, budget shifts, creative swaps, audience changes, landing page updates.
-If it could move a metric, log it.
-Start manually, then automate entries.
+How: Track all meaningful changes using timestamps.
+When you start a campaign, adjust budgets, launch new creative, or ship a new landing page etc. Start manually, then automate entries using ad platform APIs (relatively easy with both Meta and Google).
 Too much data degrades AI output quality and increases cost, so you'll need a clear key structure to filter data for AI ingestion.

 Step 2